 The Dickinson Police Department has a fleet of Ford Police Interceptor Utility vehicles.
 The vehicles are rotated through the fiscal year budget to procure two new vehicles per year while retiring two old vehicles.

 All patrol vehicles are equipped with Watch Guard Digital In-car Video systems.
 These systems operate on a hard drive “buffer”, allowing the officer to rewind and record the traffic offense.
 Officers record traffic stops and other incidents for use in evidentiary proceedings.

 Supervisor vehicles are also equipped with “spike strips”.

 The Taser X-26P has advantages over other “intermediate weapons” such as pepper spray or a baton.
-Once the electrical cycle is done, the subject returns to “normal”, but is usually too tired to continue fighting.
+Once the electrical cycle is done, the subject returns to “normal” but is usually too tired to continue fighting.
 There is no decontamination process, as is such with pepper spray.
 It is also proven 99% effective in stopping combative subjects.

 Taser use will be closely monitored by the department.
-Officers are thoroughly trained on the use of the device as well as the legal aspects in deploying them.
+Officers are thoroughly trained on the use of the device as well as the legal aspects of deploying them.
 Every deployment will require a use of force report to the shift commander.